ansible/molecule/docs/configuration.rst

 about them, it ended up creating more confusions to the users.
 We decided to maximize flexibility by just calling an external shell command.

+Note that by default in most shells, all declared commands will be played and only the latest return code will be taken into account for error handling.
+So if you plan to play several linters as in the example below, you should explicitely set your shell to exit on the first encountered error (e.g. `set -e` for sh/bash/zsh....)

 .. code-block:: yaml

     lint: |
+        set -e
         yamllint .
         ansible-lint
         flake8